FoxyStoat/classic-arcade-game/README.md

 * Code Quality - Code is formatted with consistent, logical, and easy-to-read formatting as described in the Udacity JavaScript Style Guide.

 * Extra - Provide additional functionality to the game beyond the minimum reqirements:
-	- Add collectibles
+	- Add collectibles?
-	- Multiple enemy types
+	- Multiple enemy types?
-	- Timed game
+	- Timed game?
 	- Be creative!